directvt/vtm/doc/character_geometry.md

 Terminals can annotate each scrollback cell with character matrix metadata and use it to display either the entire character image or a specific fragment within the cell.

-Users can explicitly specify the size of the character matrix (by zeroing `_xy`) or select any fragment of it (non-zero `_xy`) by placing a specific modifier character immediately after the base character (or at the end of a grapheme cluster).
+Users can explicitly specify the size of the character matrix (by zeroing `_xy`) or select any fragment of it (non-zero `_xy`) by placing a specific modifier character after the grapheme cluster.

 - Example 1.
-Output 3x1 character:
+Output a 3x1 character:
   - `pwsh`
     ```pwsh
     "👩‍👩‍👧‍👧`u{D0033}"